-On March 7, 2017, Dr. Jacob Micallef entered into an Employment Agreement with Volition Diagnostics, or the Micallef UK Employment Agreement, which took effect on April 1, 2017 and replaced the 2015 Amended Micallef Agreement (as described below).
+On March 7, 2017, Dr. Jacob Micallef entered into an Employment Agreement with Volition Diagnostics, or the Micallef UK Employment Agreement, which took effect on April 1, 2017.
 Volition Diagnostics will make available the services of Dr. Micallef, as Chief Scientific Officer, to VolitionRx and its other subsidiaries, pursuant to services agreements entered into by and between Volition Diagnostics and VolitionRx.
-The Micallef UK Employment Agreement continues until terminated by either party providing not less than three months' notice.
-In exchange for his services, Dr. Micallef shall receive, among other things (i) £12,300 GBP per month (increased from £12,000 on June 1, 2018) from Volition Diagnostics (subject to annual review and adjustment); and (ii) a lump sum severance payment if terminated by Volition Diagnostics without cause (as per the agreement) equal to the salary that he would have received between the date of termination and the completion of a three month notice period.
+The Micallef UK Employment Agreement continues until terminated by either party providing not less than three months' notice and provides for a six month non-compete following termination.
+In exchange for his services, Dr. Micallef shall receive, among other things (i) £12,669 GBP per month (increased from £12,300 on June 1, 2019) from Volition Diagnostics (subject to annual review and adjustment); and (ii) a severance payment if terminated by Volition Diagnostics (except in limited circumstances specified in the Micallef UK Employment Agreement that generally constitute cause, such as a repeated breach of the Agreement) equal to the salary that he would have received between the date of termination and the completion of a three month notice period less income tax and National Insurance contributions, payable in equal monthly installments during such notice period.
+With respect to any severance payment, Dr. Micallef has an obligation to seek alternative income during the remainder of the notice period and any such income received would offset the severance payment amount.
 The foregoing description of the Micallef UK Employment Agreement does not purport to summarize all terms and conditions thereof and is qualified in its entirety by reference to Exhibit 10.28 to the Company's Annual Report on Form 10-K filed with the SEC on March 10, 2017.